How to Identify and Classify Pine Trees

 C) Cones that are brightly colored

-D) Cones that open immediately
+D) Cones that require heat to open

 • 20.
 Which pine is known for its relatively small size and often grows in dry, sandy soils?